zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 :pouting_cat: Be transferred from one owner to another.

-> **What we won't cover:**
+### What we won't cover

->
+The following fall outside the scope of this tutorial:

-> - Writing tests for our pallet.
+ - Writing tests for our pallet.
-> - Declaring a configuration for the genesis of our chain.
+ - Declaring a configuration for the genesis of our chain.
->
-> These fall outside the scope of this tutorial.

  You can refer to the [how-to guides](/docs/intro) on how to do this once you've completed this tutorial series.

 ---